bazelbuild/rules_swift/doc/rules.md

 <pre style="white-space: normal">
 swift_test(<a href="#swift_test.name">name</a>, <a href="#swift_test.deps">deps</a>, <a href="#swift_test.srcs">srcs</a>, <a href="#swift_test.data">data</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.args">args</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.compatible_with">compatible_with</a>, <a href="#swift_test.copts">copts</a>, <a href="#swift_test.defines">defines</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.deprecation">deprecation</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.distribs">distribs</a>,
 <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.features">features</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.flaky">flaky</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.licenses">licenses</a>, <a href="#swift_test.linkopts">linkopts</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.local">local</a>, <a href="#swift_test.malloc">malloc</a>, <a href="#swift_test.module_name">module_name</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.restricted_to">restricted_to</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.shardcount">shardcount</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.size">size</a>,
-<a href="#swift_test.swiftc_inputs">swiftc_inputs</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.tags">tags</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly">testonly</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.timeout">timeout</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.visibility">visibility</a>)
+<a href="#swift_test.stamp">stamp</a>, <a href="#swift_test.swiftc_inputs">swiftc_inputs</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.tags">tags</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly">testonly</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#test.timeout">timeout</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.visibility">visibility</a>)
 </pre>

 Compiles and links Swift code into an executable test target.

 The behavior of `swift_test` differs slightly for macOS targets, in order to provide seamless integration with Apple's XCTest framework.
 The output of the rule is still a binary, but one whose Mach-O type is `MH_BUNDLE` (a loadable bundle).
 Thus, the binary cannot be launched directly.
 Instead, running `bazel test` on the target will launch a test runner script that copies it into an `.xctest` bundle directory and then launches the `xctest` helper tool from Xcode, which uses Objective-C runtime reflection to locate the tests.

 On Linux, the output of a `swift_test` is a standard executable binary, because the implementation of XCTest on that platform currently requires authors to explicitly list the tests that are present and run them from their main program.

 Test bundling on macOS can be disabled on a per-target basis, if desired.
 You may wish to do this if you are not using XCTest, but rather a different test framework (or no framework at all) where the pass/fail outcome is represented as a zero/non-zero exit code (as is the case with other Bazel test rules like `cc_test`).
-To do so, disable the `"swift.bundled_xctests"` feature on the target:
+To do so, disable the `"swift.bundled_xctests"` feature on the
+target:

 ```python
 swift_test(